 No Sensory Engagement

 The deepest version of gratitude practice involves recalling sensory detail.
 The smell.
 The sound.
 The light.
-Most gratitude journals are silent on this.
+Many gratitude journals are silent on this.
 Without sensory anchoring, the items remain conceptual and never produce the emotional shift that drives the benefits.

 What Actually Works